marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

 then release the buffer.

-We use a [Goertzel Algorithm](https://en.wikipedia.org/wiki/Goertzel_algorithm) to determine how much energy is in each frequency bucket.
+We use a [Goertzel Algorithm](https://en.wikipedia.org/wiki/Goertzel_algorithm) to determine how much energy is in each DTMF frequency bucket.
 This implementation processes the time-domain PCM data in 1 pass (for each frequency) -- and because DTMF needs to monitor 8 frequencies, it needs 8 passes/calculations.

 For efficiency (and for fun) I chose to spin up 8 Goertzel Work Threads, which wait (in parallel) for a batch of frames to come in.
-Once they arrive, it signals all 8 threads to run in parallel and when **all** of the Goertzel work threads finish, it signals the Audio Capture thread to continue processing.
+When they arrive, it signals all 8 threads to run in parallel and when **all** of the Goertzel work threads finish, it signals the Audio Capture thread to continue processing.